21 Day International Challenge to change the world

 The Master of Professional Accounting (MPA) takes you through a high level of current accounting principles and processes, and can lead to provisional membership to professional bodies such as NZICA and CPA Australia.

 Welcome to Executive Development Programmes at UC

 University of Canterbury postgraduates play an important role in developing and supporting innovative organisations that strive to be highly successful.
 New Zealand is a part of the global market and our country’s future success is reliant on businesses developing innovative and highly efficient goods and services that will deliver strong sustainable growth for the future.

-Seize the opportunity to build your career, upskill and make new business connections.
-I am pleased to invite you to explore the many postgraduate options the University of Canterbury has to offer - Tony Mortensen, Director of Executive Development Programmes
+Seize the opportunity to build your career, upskill and make new business connections, by exploring the many postgraduate options the University of Canterbury has to offer.

 Announcements and Events

 Executive Development Programmes are proud to present UC alumni Christopher Luxon – leader, innovator and CEO of Air New Zealand.
 Christopher holds a Master of Commerce in Business Administration from UC.
 He will share his experiences and provide a personal perspective on what it takes to be an exceptional leader (read more)

 Enrol now for 2015

 If you're contemplating professional development or advancing your career, now is the time to find out about studying at the University of Canterbury.
 We have a range of Executive Development Programmes with both full-time and part-time options available, so contact us to discuss the next step in your business career and get your enrolment at UC sorted (read more)